-What are Valium and Xanax?
+What Are Valium and Xanax?

-Valium vs Xanax: Which One is Faster?
+Valium vs. Xanax: Which One Works Faster?

 A dosage of 0.5mg of Xanax equals 5mg of Valium.
 However, people may react to Xanax differently.
 This includes those with the following background:

-- Alcoholism, liver and kidney disease
+- Liver and kidney disease

 - Old age

-How do Valium and Xanax Work?
+How Do Valium and Xanax Work?

 Which Is Better for Anxiety?